 Center Objectives

-To achieve our goals, we use state-of-the-art functional and structural neuroimaging and neuromodulation tools including functional magnetic resonance imaging, transcranial magnetic stimulation, electroencephalogram, psychophysiological measures of behaviors, as well as a number of neurocognitive assessments and measures.
-The center houses all necessary computational and analytic infrastructure, data acquisition and processing tools and software to enable the implementation of significant and innovative research in the domains of fear learning and its inhibition.
+To achieve our goals, we use state-of-the-art functional and structural neuroimaging and neuromodulation tools including functional magnetic resonance imaging, transcranial magnetic stimulation, electroencephalogram, psychophysiological measures of behaviors, neurocognitive assessments and measures.
+The center houses all necessary computational and analytic infrastructure, data acquisition, processing tools and software to enable the implementation of significant and innovative research in the domains of fear learning and its inhibition.

 Finally, regarding outreach activities, the center will organize and deliver multiple Brain Awareness Activities to schools within the local community across all ages.
-This will be done in coordination with the Dana Foundation and the Society For Neuroscience.
-The Center Director, Dr. Mohammed Milad, has had over 20 years of expertise in this domain and has done outreach events nationally and internationally.
+This will be done in coordination with the Dana Foundation and the Society for Neuroscience.
+The Center Director, Dr. Mohammed Milad, has over 20 years of expertise in this domain and have done outreach events nationally and internationally.